 If delicious, over the top offerings for breakfast and lunch are your thing, then welcome to the foodie paradise called Fat Cat.
 To truly appreciate a meal here, you need to have a huge appetite for home cooking.
-It’s less than an hour from the border, and located just south of Rosarito Beach on the free road.
-A parking attendant will greet you and watch over your car while you are away.
-Walking up a flight of stairs you enter into an open dining area and the fragrant aromas from the kitchen will be your first promise of something special awaiting.
-The staff is friendly and very attentive.
+It’s less than an hour from the border, and has moved to a new location in midtown Rosarito.
+Opening the front door, fragrant aromas float out to greet you and you will already know that something special awaiting.
+You are immediately welcomed and shown to your seat.
+Private nooks for dining are thoughtfully arranged.
 It can be busy late morning and if it is your first visit, very soon you will understand why this is so.

-Fat Cat owners, Robert Pickering and Laura Peralta love Baja California and so their vision to live full time had to include creating a business.
+Fat Cat owners, Robert and Laura love Baja California and so their vision to live full time had to include creating a business.
 Robert is the passion behind the enormous portions and Laura tests her creative ideas on Robert for a little adjustment this way or that, however, she is the magician behind all the recipes.
-Robert grins as he places in front of me a humongous cinnamon roll slathered with creamy icing and says, “This is a small one.”
+He placed in front of me a humongous cinnamon roll slathered with creamy icing and says, “This is a small one.”
 At the moment he isn’t busy and I ask how he ended up being a baker in Baja.
-While he talks, I cut into the gooey center of the roll and a warm sweet fragrance spills out.
+While he talks, I cut into the gooey center of the roll.
 One bite and I am transported into a childhood memory as my mom pulls her award winning sweet rolls out of the oven.
 This is the first time I’ve experienced anything that could compare with this memory.
-Robert appreciates my groan of absolute pleasure and is happy to talk about Baja.

 The cute young waitress comes around again to fill the coffee cup, the cup is never to be empty.
 Fat Cat’s attention to detail creates happy clients.
 Robert stresses, “I want the food to the table in 15 minutes, but sometimes we are so busy it might take a little longer.
 I am very happy with the wait-staff because they really do like working here and the customers can tell that right away.”
 Robert gives his grandfather the full credit for his success in business, “Grandpa was very business minded and taught me how to develop a strong business plan.
 We are successful here because we cater to the Mexican nationals, so that the ups and downs of the tourist seasons do not affect us.
 We are already planning that Fat Cat will become a Baja franchise.”
-I say my goodbyes, gathering up all my bags full of goodies as family groups are streaming through the front door.
+I say my goodbyes, thanking him for his generosity.
 I am so stuffed, I feel like a fat lazy cat ready to take a snooze in the morning sunshine.

 Fat Cat Pancake House